atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 * March 14th 2024: add data and code
 * March 21st 2024: update distribution to ensure non-voters do not exceed 1/3 of $ATONE supply
 * March 21st 2024: reduce the final supply by a factor of 10.
+* March 28st 2024: update the no-multiplier to x9

 ## Status